 Naturally, any list of things to do in a coastal Florida town is going to include some semi-aquatic adventures.
 Mote opened its doors in 1955 and has since grown into one of the largest marine research labs in Florida.
 A trip to its aquarium will have you encounter everything from manatees to sea turtles, and even a trip into virtual reality.
 Plus, it’s open 365 days a year — perfect for when you’re looking for something new and Googling “what to do in Sarasota.”

 Take a right off Fruitville Road and look for the angular, lavender building.
-The Van Wezel regularly hosts concerts, comedy, musicals, plays, and dances year-round.
+The Van Wezel regularly hosts concerts, comedy shows, musicals, plays, and dances year-round.

 The botanical gardens have two campuses: one in downtown Sarasota and the other in Osprey, as part of the Historic Spanish point.
 The beautiful gardens teem with plant life, history, walkways, and community events.